Case Study: Building Effective Cross-Functional Leadership Teams

 • +14% improvement in accountability

-“The team gets along great and is able to connect with and respect each other, laugh and joke when appropriate, but also collaborate and push through challenges when needed as well.
-To break the silos, we need to demonstrate to our teams how everything and everyone needs to work together.”
+“The team is able to connect with and respect each other, laugh and joke when appropriate, but also collaborate and push through challenges when needed as well.”

 An Unexpected Organizational Change and an Agile Partnership Designed to Adapt